 Tayuan Temple or the Great White Pagoda is a brick stupa located at the south of the Xiantong Temple in Wutai Mountain.
-As one of Wutai Mountain's most symbolic sights, Tayuan Temple is best renowned for housing the Great White Pagoda .
+As the most prominent landmark in Wutaishan, Tayuan Temple is best renowned for housing the Great White Pagoda.

 Located at the south of the Xiantong Temple, Tayuan temple was originally a pagoda yard of the Xiantong Temple and separated as an independent temple in the Ming Dynasty (1368–1644 AD).
 The pagoda was constructed during the Wanli reign of the Ming Dynasty, as recorded on a stone tablet there composed by the high minister Zhang Juzheng (1525–1582).